 - 35.1 At Our Lady's Catholic Primary School, we recognise that all children are learning at different levels and rates.
 The class teacher groups pupils based on their own judgement of ability and needs.
 The planning and assessment processes outlined above provides for individual differentiation appropriate to specific needs - 35.2 Special Educational Needs.
-Children who have particular needs with the subject of English will be specifically identified by class teachers and may individualised learning interventions.
+Children who have particular needs with the subject of English will be specifically identified by class teachers and may follow an IEP based programme of specific learning steps.
 Every effort is made to obtain additional support in relation to the Code of Practice.
-Class teachers work closely with the SENCO to establish how best to plan for pupils' special educational needs and what resources might be used. - 35.3 Pupils identified as 'Gifted and Talented' will be provided with suitable challenging tasks to develop their skills in all areas.
+Advice from the SENCO is sought by class teacher as to how best to plan for pupils' special educational needs and what resources might be used. - 35.3 Pupils identified as 'Gifted and Talented' will be provided with suitable challenging tasks to develop their skills in all areas.
 Independent task linked to library /research skills will be planned for.